nilearn/nilearn/doc/developers/dataset_download.rst

 Dataset loading utilities
 =========================

-.. currentmodule:: nisl.datasets
+.. currentmodule:: nilearn.datasets

-The ``nisl.datasets`` package embeds tools to fetch and load datasets.
+The ``nilearn.datasets`` package embeds tools to fetch and load datasets.
 It comes with a set of several datasets that can be easily downloaded.